sfomuseum/go-libraryofcongress-database/README.md

 # go-libraryofcongress-database

-Go package providing simple database and server interfaces for the CSV files produced by [sfomuseum/go-libraryofcongress](https://github.com/sfomuseum/go-libraryofcongress).
+Go package providing simple database and server interfaces for the CSV files produced by the [sfomuseum/go-libraryofcongress](https://github.com/sfomuseum/go-libraryofcongress) package.

 ## Important